-The accrued performance fee shall be payable annually in arrears within the thirtieth Business Day of the end of the financial year, when the following two conditions are fulfilled:
+The accrued performance fee shall be payable annually in arrears within the thirtieth Business Day of the end of the calendar year, when the following two conditions are fulfilled:

 - a) The performance of the Net Asset Value of a Class, as calculated on any given Calculation Day, is greater than that of the reference value ("hurdle rate index value").
-The hurdle rate index value is MSCI ACWI Net Total Return Index (in USD), applicable on the relevant Calculation Day.
-At the time of launch, the hurdle rate index value is equal to the issue price of the respective Class: - b) The Net Asset Value of the relevant Class used in the calculation of a performance fee must be greater than the highest Net Asset Value (after deduction of the performance fee) at the end of a financial year where a performance fee has been paid ("high water mark").
+The hurdle rate index value is MSCI ACWI Net Total Return Index (in USD)1, applicable on the relevant Calculation Day.
+At the time of launch, the hurdle rate index value is equal to the issue price of the respective Class; - b) The Net Asset Value of the relevant Class used in the calculation of a performance fee must be greater than the highest Net Asset Value (after deduction of the performance fee) at the end of a calendar year where a performance fee has been paid ("high water mark").

-The performance fee calculation, together with the necessary provisioning, takes place with every Net Asset Value calculation, however the performance fee is only paid within the thirtieth Business Day of the end of the financial year.
+The performance fee calculation, together with the necessary provisioning, takes place with every Net Asset Value calculation, however the performance fee is only paid within the thirtieth Business Day of the end of the calendar year.

-If, on the last calculation day of the Net Asset Value of the financial year, the Net Asset Value (NAV t) of a Class is greater than the hurdle rate index value and the high water mark, a performance fee of
+If, on the last calculation day of the Net Asset Value of the calendar year, the Net Asset Value (NAV t) of a Class is greater than the hurdle rate index value and the high water mark, a performance fee of authorised pursuant to article 34 of the Benchmarks Regulation and is currently relying on the transitional period.